Pancabrahma Upanishad

 The Pancabrahma Upanishad (पञ्च ब्रह्म उपनिषत्, IAST: Pañca-brahma Upaniṣad) is a medieval era Sanskrit text and is one of the minor Upanishads of Hinduism.
 The text is classified as one of 14 Shaiva Upanishads, and one of the 32 Upanishads of the Krishna Yajurveda.

 The Upanishad glorifies Shiva, with Vedanta nondualism terminology.
 The text is notable for its focus on Sadashiva, as Brahman, with his five faces corresponding to five Ishwaras, and for its recommendation of meditation on "So'ham" or "I am he, He am I" to achieve moksha, the union with Brahman.

 History

 The date or author of Pancabrahma Upanishad is unknown.
 Kramrisch states that this is a late text, but possibly one which was composed before the Vishnudharmottara Purana.
 She dates the latter to about 7th-century CE, contemporary with Ajanta Caves paintings.

 Manuscripts of this text are also found titled as Panchabrahma Upanishad and Pancabrahmopanishad.
-In the Telugu language anthology of 108 Upanishads of the Muktika canon, narrated by Rama to Hanuman, it is listed as Pancabrahma Upanishad at number 93.
+In the Telugu language anthology of 108 Upanishads of the Muktika canon, narrated by Rama to Hanuman, it is listed at number 93 as Pancabrahma Upanishad.
 This text is not a part of the 17th century compilation of 50 important Hindu Upanishads published by Mughal Era Dara Shikoh and of the 18th-century anthology of 52 Upanishads published by Colebrooke, nor is it found in the Bibliotheca Indica anthology by Narayana.

 As an Upanishad, it is a part of the corpus of Vedanta literature collection that present the philosophical concepts of Hinduism.